DataShades/ckanext-files/README.md

         )
 ```

-`Task.run` receives the result of action wchich was called as the first
+As the first argument, `Task.run` receives the result of action which was
-argument.
+called.
 Right now only following actions support tasks:

 * `package_create`
 * `packaage_update`